nelmio/alice/UPGRADE.md

     - `admin (template)`
     - `user {extends admin}`

+- The DSL rules are now detailed in [Expression Language (DSL)](doc/advanced-guide.md#expression-language-dsl).
+  Despite hard efforts to keep a maximum of compatibility, due to the too little testing in 2.x and the difference of implementation between 2.x and 3.x for this part of alice, a few differences are bound to happen.
+Please report those whenever you encounter one.

 - It is no longer possible to "extend" from a non template fixture:

 ```yaml